rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 In fact, once I re-architected my application to use this pattern, almost all the ugly bits disappeared.
 It was a little miraculous: one by one, the pieces of code that had me gnashing my teeth looking for a better way were replaced by sensible flow.

 Note that I didn't even need to use `waitFor`; it may be *a* feature, but it's not the primary one.
 Just the general Flux architecture makes sense.
 I didn't really get how it was that different before using it.
-And the smoothness with which Backbone seems to integrate in this pattern is remarkable: not once did I feel like I was fighting Backbone.
+And the smoothness with which Backbone seems to integrate in this pattern is remarkable: not once did I feel like I was fighting Backbone, Flux, or React in order to fit them together.

 ### Syncing with a Web API